Applicability of Hydrodynamics in Hadronic Phase of Heavy-Ion Collisions: Expanding Hadronic Phase

 These models have been used extensively to study particle production in nucleus-nucleus collisions.
-From these studies, it has been observed that particle yields in the final state can be explained with considerable precision by these models at temperatures that are in agreement with the phase transition temperature predicted by LQCD~\cite{Andronic:2005yp,Stachel:2013zma,Andronic:2017pug}.
-In the following, we use the EVHRG model to determine the initial yields considering the chemical freeze-out temperature to be equal to $T_{c} = 156$ MeV as given by the Wuppertal-Budapest collaboration ~\cite{Borsanyi2010,Borsanyi2014}.
+From these studies, it has been found that particle yields in the final state can be explained with considerable precision by these models at temperatures that are in agreement with the phase transition temperature predicted by LQCD~\cite{Andronic:2005yp, Stachel:2013zma, Andronic:2017pug}.
+In the following, we use the EVHRG model to determine the initial yields considering the chemical freeze-out temperature to be equal to $T_{c} = 156$ MeV as given by the Wuppertal--Budapest Collaboration~\cite{Borsanyi2010, Borsanyi2014}.